Please see the LICENSE file for details on copying and usage.

 'make install' to create symlinks to the BusyBox binary for all compiled in

 commands.
-This uses the CONFIG_PREFIX environment variable to specify
+This uses the PREFIX environment variable to specify where to

-where to install, and installs hardlinks or symlinks depending
+install, and installs hardlinks or symlinks depending on the configuration

 Downloading the current source code: